sergiorra/recipe-app-api/README.md

 <div align="center">
-  <h1>Recipe App API</h1>
+  <h1>Recipe App</h1>
-  <blockquote>This Recipe App is an API to manage your own recipes with its ingredients and tags.
-Tha API also handle users management, so you can add multiple users to your system.</blockquote>
+  <blockquote>API to manage your own recipes with its ingredients and tags.
+The API also handles user management, so you can add multiple users to your system.</blockquote>
 </div>

 ## ⭐️ Features